-The Falkland Islands is an archipelago in the South Atlantic Ocean, less than 500km off the coast of Argentina and around 1,200km from the Antarctic.
+The Falkland Islands is an archipelago in the South Atlantic Ocean, less than 500km off the coast of Argentina and about 1,200km from the Antarctic.

 The Falklands, also known as Islas Malvinas in Spanish, are a British Overseas Territory.

 In the early 1980s they were at the centre of an armed dispute between the United Kingdom and Argentina.

 Known as the Falklands War, it was actually undeclared because neither side declared war on the other, the conflict lasted from 2 April until 14 June 1982.

 In the 74 days, the diplomatic relations between the two countries were severely strained and it took nearly a decade for them to be fully restored.